 Faith in God leads to obedience.
 Isaiah saw a vision of God’s throne room and responded by answering God’s call for Him to be His spokesman with obedience.
 Abraham had faith in God’s provision and obeyed God when he was asked to sacrifice Isaac.

-In this passage Herod is depicted as being “troubled” when he heard the news from the magi.
+In this passage, Herod is depicted as being “troubled” when he hears the news from the magi.
 It should be a surprise to us.
-Herod was paranoid and power hungry.
+Herod was paranoid and power-hungry.
 Therefore he likely viewed this future king as a rival who should be destroyed before he usurped the throne.
 But although Herod was brutal and violent, he appears to be very cunning here.
 He doesn’t threaten the magi or torture them for more information.
-Instead he feigns genuine interest in order to make himself appear as their friend so that he can learn as much from them as he can.
+Instead, he feigns genuine interest in order to make himself appear as their friend so that he can learn as much from them as he can.

 We can understand Herod’s motives for wanting to find Jesus.
 But from a deeper perspective, it is also true that Herod was one more manifestation of Satan’s opposition to the Lord.
 We can view the Old Testament as a record of Satan’s attempts to mislead God’s chosen people and even extinguish the line of Jesus’ ancestors so that He could never be born.